JackJiao303/Deep-Generalized-Legendre-Galerkin/README.md

 Here is the official Pytorch implementation of the paper DGLG: A Novel Deep Generalized Legendre–Galerkin Approach to Optimal Filtering Problem.

-The paper is coauthored by Ji Shi, Xiaopei Jiao and Stephen Shing-Toung Yau.
+The paper is coauthored by Ji Shi, Xiaopei Jiao (equally contributed) and Stephen Shing-Toung Yau.

 It has been accepted by IEEE transactions on automatic control.